Nicholson Street

 Nicholson Street is a street in inner Melbourne.
-It is named after William Nicholson, then member of the Legislative Council, and later Premier of Victoria from 1859 to 1860.
+It is named after William Nicholson, who is remembered as the "father of the ballot".
+He was also a member of the Legislative Council, and later became Premier of Victoria (from 1859-1860).

 Geography

 Nicholson Street runs north-south through inner northern Melbourne.
 At its southernmost end, it connects to Spring Street near Bourke Street.
 Between Victoria Parade and Alexandra Parade, it forms the boundary between Carlton and Fitzroy; between Alexandra Parade and Brunswick Road, it forms the boundary between Carlton North and Fitzroy North; north of Brunswick Road, its remaining length is in Brunswick East.
 Nicholson Street merges into Albion Street, Brunswick East, just north of its intersection with Blyth Street.

 Nicholson Street, Brunswick East, is often confused with nearby Nicholson Street, Coburg, which also runs north to south.
 Nicholson Street, Coburg, is a continuation of Holmes Street, which is a continuation of Lygon Street; itself not to be confused with the much smaller Lygon Street in Coburg.